AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 # aviatrix_gateway

-The Account resource allows the creation and management of Aviatrix gateways.
+The aviatrix_gateway resource allows the creation and management of Aviatrix gateways.

 ## Example Usage